leonardoanalista/facilmock/README.md

 facilmock
 =========

-Exposes an API to mock endpoints for Expressjs apps.
+Exposes an API to mock endpoints for ExpressJS apps.
+It is a handy way to temporary change the behavior of your mocked service calls.

+## Useful for developers, Continous integration.
+Use case:

+- You stubbed your backend with an ExpressJS app.
+You have a service that returns `200, {name: 'Leonardo'}`.
+You wish to simulate a failure scenario for the first call `500, {error: 'server is down.
+Click here to retry.'}`.
+Now you want the service call to return a success for a `retry()` or any subsequent calls.

+- in summary, `facilmock` can temporary change the behavior of a service call via REST API call to your own stub ExpressJS.
+Then, when you wish, you can again via REST API call `reset` all tempory behavior.
+Please refer to exmaples bellow.

+## How it works

 Once module added, it seats in front of every request to your [expressJS](http://expressjs.com/) app.

-If `facilmock` can match the request `method` and `url` from mocked endpoints, it will return the `status code` and `response` pre configured.
+If `facilmock` can match the request `method` and `url` from mocked endpoints, it will return the `status code` and `response` pre configured by you.

-If it can't match anyting, things will as usual like `facilmock` doens't even exist.
+When `facilmock` can't match anyting, things will as usual like `facilmock` doens't even exist.

-Useful for developers, Continous integration machines Eg.:
-While you are developing your code, you want your local app to on its best behave where services succeed.
-However, when you write protractor E2E tests, you may want to test all possible unsuccessful scenarios.
-This is when you need `facilmock`.

 ## Installation